mancusolab/FactorGo/README.rst

 Notes
 =====
-The default computation device for FactorGo is CPU.
-To switch to GPU device, you can specify the platform (cpu/gpu/tpu) using the flag "-p", for example:
+The default computation device for ``factorgo`` is CPU.
+To switch to GPU device, you can specify the platform (cpu/gpu/tpu) using the flag `-p gpu` for example:

 .. code-block:: bash